Announcing NGINX Plus R10

 NGINX Plus R10 introduces a number of additional improvements to aid you in flawless application delivery, including:

-• A common problem for high‑traffic applications is ephemeral port exhaustion where new connections to upstream servers can’t be created because the OS has run out of available port numbers.
-To overcome this, NGINX Plus now uses the IP_BIND_ADDRESS_NO_PORT socket option when available.
+socket option when available.
 This option allows source ports to be reused for outgoing connections to upstream servers, provided the standard “4‑tuple” (source IP address, destination IP address, source port, destination port) is unique.
-It is available on systems with Linux kernel version 4.2 and later, and glibc 2.22 and later.
+It is available on systems with Linux kernel version 4.2 and later, and glibc 2.22 and later. - NGINX Plus generates the new variable

-• The new http2_body_preread_size directive allows HTTP/2 clients to start sending the request body immediately.
+directive allows HTTP/2 clients to start sending the request body immediately.
 The directive controls the size of the buffer used before NGINX Plus starts reading the client request body.

 NGINX Plus Extras Package Is Deprecated